codacy/docs/docs/organizations/organization-overview.md

 ## Overall quality chart

-The overall quality chart compares your repositories across grade, issues, complex files, duplication, and coverage.
+The **Overall quality** chart compares your repositories across grade, issues, complex files, duplication, and coverage.
 Each tab displays the average value for the corresponding metric.

 ![Overall quality chart](images/organization-overview-overall-quality.png)